 The first step before you even think about filing a lawsuit is to seek medical treatment for your injury.
 Many people skip this if they feel fine after an accident, but pain can develop over time, and you could still be injured even if you feel no symptoms.
 So, it is always advisable to be examined by a medical professional.

 This is obviously crucial for your health, but getting medical attention also protects your legal rights.
-Seeing a doctor creates documentation of your injuries that you need to support your claim or lawsuit.
+Seeing a doctor creates documentation of your injuries, including hospital bills and other medical expenses, that you need to support your claim or lawsuit.
 It also makes it harder for the insurance company to dispute or downplay your injuries.

 A step by step look at the personal injury lawsuit process